 Fortunately, Walmart has already handled a lot of SEO for you: You won’t have to worry about technical compliance or mobile compatibility, for example.
 This allows you to focus on other factors when creating Walmart Marketplace listings that stand out and rank high in search results.

 About Walmart’s Algorithm

 To understand how search rankings work on Walmart.com, you need to understand Walmart.com’s algorithm.
-All major e-commerce sites use an algorithm to determine what items should show up in a search and how they rank.
+All major ecommerce sites use an algorithm to determine what items should appear in a search and how they rank.
 Most algorithms give higher ranks to items with the greatest chance of landing a sale.
 However, not all algorithms are equal.